toribnax/swe432tomcat/README.md

 **Important:** Using only `executeQuery()` to make querys prevents some types of SQL injection attacks.
 Using other API methods to do so will let your server vulnerable.
 For instance, using `executeUpdate()` to make queries will allow attackers to delete your database tables by ending the current statement and appending a delete update `; delete from entries`.

-**ImportantER:**
+###ImportantER: Avoid XSS attacks
+A common way to attack (web) apps is to inject malicious code in data captured from user inputs -- Cross-Site Scripting.
+Since it is common to generate HTML content from user data, an attacker may add executable code that will trigger in the page.
+For example, adding `<script>function xss(){location.href='https://www.google.com'} </script><button onclick="xss()">click me</button>` in the name in any of the Persistence examples will succeded on adding a malicious button that takes you to `google.com` once clicked.
+The database fails because of the table column not accepting more than 50 characters.
+Consider using [Jsoup](https://jsoup.org/) to sanitize data when capturing user inputs in your services, and also when sending them back to your front-end.

-Always use sanitized user inputs to assemble statements, and use prepared statements when concatenating user inputs in your queries or updates.
-More details below.
+**Always** use **sanitized** user inputs to assemble statements, and use **prepared statements** when concatenating **user inputs** in your queries or updates.

 ### 7. Using both it the servlet